 What do you eat with rowan jelly?

 This sweet and savoury treat is perfect for jazzing up cheese on toast or using in the more traditional way along with meat dishes like steak, chops or roast beef or chicken.
-Another great use for this Rowan and Rosemary Jelly is to stir it into your gravy when you’re making a roast, chicken, beef, lamb, pork or whatever.

 But my favourite way to use for this Scottish rowan and rosemary jelly is on the cheeseboard.
 Just add cheese, crackers and a glass of wine and I’m happy as a lark.

 This jelly (like all my jellies) will keep for up to a year in a cool cupboard.
 Once opened store in fridge and use up within a month.

 Looking for more foraging preserves?
 Then check these out before you dash off.

 Finally, if you do try this rowan and rosemary jelly do leave a comment/rating below.
 I love hearing from readers and respond to everyone just as soon as I can.
 Want more Larder Love, then follow me on Instagram and Facebook and sign up for my free weekly newsletter too.

 - 450 g/1lb rowan berries

 - juice of 1 lemon